anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 the Certificate Management Protocol (CMP) {{RFC4210}}
 profiled in {{I-D.ietf-lamps-lightweight-cmp-profile}}
 or Certificate Management over CMS (CMC) {{RFC5272}}.
-These protocols allow to represent the certification request messages as authenticated self-contained object, and are therefore designed to be independent of the transfer mechanism.
+These protocols represent certification request messages as authenticated self-contained objects, which makes their security independent of the transfer mechanism.

 Depending on the application scenario, the required components of an RA may not be part of the BRSKI registrar.
 They even may not be available on-site